That’s correct, we can create a Line Chart in Webi report, which shows First, Last, Min, and Max data values only (almost similar to Tableau).

 Bonus: The possibilities with this workaround are many, it’s not limited to just showing First, Last, Min, and Max data values, we can also show data values only for Top N and/or Bottom N, and so on, even in a Bar or Column chart.
 Now, that’s cool, isn’t it? 🙂

-Building up on this idea by overlapping 2 (single axis) Line Charts, we can make the Chart look like below, we’ve achieved a much closer Tableau look, as it’s displaying symbols / dots only for the First, Last, Min, and Max data points.
-One disadvantage though is that we don’t have First / Last / Min / Max prefix in the tool tip for Sales Revenue $K.
+Building up on this idea by overlapping 2 (single axis) Line Charts, we can make the Chart look like below, we’ve achieved the exact look when compared to Tableau, as it’s displaying symbols / dots only for the First, Last, Min, and Max data points.
+Also, look at Bonus at the end of this update.

 Data points highlighted by Green circles shows symbols / dots, and the ones highlighted by Red circles don’t.